11.28 Dispositional Hearing

 2. Relatives with legal standing or other custodial adults;

-3. Attorney for parents;
+3. The attorney for the parents;

-4. GAL for the child;
+4. The guardian ad-litem (GAL) for the child;

-6. Foster parents;
+6. The foster parents;

 1. Public health officials;